ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 > OPEN ISSUE: In case of opt-out, would it be useful to specify how to report
 > this to the Author?

-Once the client opts into a task, it may begin uploading reports for the task.
+Once the client opts into a task, it may begin uploading reports for the task to the Leader.
-Each upload request for that task MUST advertise the task configuration.
 The extension codepoint `taskbind` MUST be offered in the `extensions` field of both Leader and Helper's `PlaintextInputShare`.
 In addition, each report's task ID MUST be computed as described in {{definition}}.

+The Client SHOULD advertise the task configuration by specifying the encoded `TaskConfig` described in {{definition}} in the "dap-taskprov" HTTP header, but MAY choose to omit this header in order to save network bandwidth.
+However, the Leader may respond with "unrecognizedTask" if it has not been configured with this task.
+In this case, the Client MUST retry the upload request with the "dap-taskprov" HTTP header.

 ## Leader Behavior

 ### Upload Protocol

-Upon receiving a task advertisement from a Client, if the Leader does not support this mechanism, it will ignore the HTTP header.
+Upon receiving a Client report, if the Leader does not support the {{taskprov}}
+mechanism, it will ignore the "dap-taskprov" HTTP header.
 In particular, if the task ID is not recognized, then it MUST abort the upload request with "unrecognizedTask".

-Otherwise, if the Leader does support this mechanism, it first attempts to parse the "dap-taskprov" HTTP header payload.
-If parsing fails, it MUST abort with "invalidMessage".
+Otherwise, if the Leader does support this mechanism, it first checks if the "dap-taskprov" HTTP header is specified.
+If not, that means the Client has skipped task advertisement.
+If the Leader recognizes the task ID, it will include the client report in the aggregation of that task ID.
+Otherwise, it MUST abort with "unrecognizedTask".
+The Client will then retry with the task advertisement.

-Next, it checks that the task ID indicated by the upload request matches the task ID derived from the extension payload as specified in
+If the Client advertises the task, the Leader checks that the task ID indicated by the upload request matches the task ID derived from the extension payload as specified in {{definition}}.
-{{definition}}.
 If the task ID does not match, then the Leader MUST abort with "unrecognizedTask".

 The Leader then decides whether to opt in to the task as described in
 {{provisioning-a-task}}.
 If it opts out, it MUST abort the upload request with